mac-comp127/painter/README.md

 Run the program.
 You should now have a UI with three buttons with different names.

-Test well, make sure it works properly, and **enjoy your excellent work** by creating some art!
-Then ✅ commit and push.
+Test well, make sure it works properly, then ✅ commit your work.

-## Bonus: Make additional brushes
+## Step 9: Be creative!
+Make additional brushes!

 You know you want to, right?
 Of course you do.
 Be inventive!
 Have fun!

-Or, if you are overwhelmed, give yourself a breather.
-Maybe even make a painting.
+Please Note: Your new creations cannot just be a new shape!

+As usual, test well, make sure it works properly, and **enjoy your excellent work** by creating some MORE AWESOME art!
+Then ✅ commit and push.

+## Step 10: Revisiting your class diagram!

+Remember wayyyyyy at the beginning of this assignment, you were asked to create an initial diagram of the class structure and its relationships?
+Well, your final task (woohoo!) will be to draw an updated diagram with the new class structure and relationships that now appear.
+Sam style as the first one.
+Now review the new relationships and update your diagram accordingly!

+Again, upload your second diagram via Moodle submission dropbox for the Painter Homework assignment.

+To distinguish your prior diagram and your updated one, use a similar naming convention (where now we use v2 for version 2): yourlastname-hw3-sectionXX-diagram-v2.file-extension

+Now, you should have **two** diagram file submissions on Moodle along with your pushed code.
+CONGRATULATIONS!